 “We looked at policy and governance structures, to understand ways in which states are providing the right context for Catholic education to flourish, and ways in which policy and governance and structures might be impeding or restricting Catholic education,” Carozza said.

-Kellogg Faculty Fellow Rev. Robert Dowd, CSC, a principal investigator in the research cluster, said the number of Catholic schools, and the number of children attending them, has expanded dramatically in recent decades in the global south, particularly in Africa.
+Kellogg Faculty Fellow Rev. Robert Dowd, CSC (political science), a principal investigator in the research cluster, said the number of Catholic schools, and the number of children attending them, has expanded dramatically in recent decades in the global south, particularly in Africa.
 But there is little research on their impact or quality, or how they affect civic participation and attitudes of tolerance.

 That data is particularly important for societies that face the challenges of economic inequality, environmental degradation, human migration, and social conflict.